ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS16-weekly-guideline.md

 # Week 4 (CS16)

-Tasks for this week are due 02/14 (wed) midnight
+Tasks for this week are due 02/14 (wed) midnight.
+For each of your mentees, fill in their umail in [the feedback status Google sheet](https://docs.google.com/spreadsheets/d/1wTU5OFqzwy01dJWWCWarybeEz_14RNIkKSrbKc0AyxQ/edit?usp=sharing) and mark X in column F when your feedback is ready

 This week you will provide feedback on lab01 and lab02 in student feedback repos